Welcome to today's edition of the Rush 24-7 podcast.

 And then there's this story that subtly appeared last night from the AP.

-Stenny Hoyer called Republican challenges to Pelosi's assertion of diversion from see the Republicans are the ones demanding this, and Hoyer could say, go to hell.
+See, the Republicans are the ones demanding this, and Hoyer could say, go to hell.

 The Republicans don't have the votes or the power to demand anything.

-They're demanding this, and Hoyer says, Oh, well, okay.
+They're demanding this, and Hoyer says, oh, well, okay.

 So Hoyer's basically saying the same thing.

-Well, we really I guess we must look into this.
+Well, we really, I guess we must look into this.

 So Democrats are going to hold a series of hearings on Justice Department memos released last month that justified rough tactics.

-Uh while Democrats want the hearings to focus on what they call torture, Republicans are trying to turn the issue to their advantage by complaining at Pelosi and other Democrats knew, and Hoyer asked at a news conference uh whether Democrats were inviting political problems for themselves by holding hearings, and I think the facts need to get out.
+While Democrats want the hearings to focus on what they call torture, Republicans are trying to turn the issue to their advantage by complaining at Pelosi and other Democrats knew.

 Ha!